 Cherkaev says that quasiperiodic patterns can be thought of as using, instead of a cut-and-paste approach, a “cut-and-project” technique.

 If you use cut-and-project to design quasiperiodic patterns on a line, you start with a square grid on a plane.
 Then you draw or cut a line so that it passes through only one grid node.
 This can be done by drawing the line at an irrational angle, using an irrational number like pi, an infinite series of numbers that never repeats.
-Then you can project the nearest grid nodes on the line and can be sure that the patterns of the distances between the points on the line never repeats.
+Then you can project the nearest grid nodes on the line and can be sure that the patterns of the distances between the points on the line never repeat.
 They are quasiperiodic.

 The approach is similar in a two-dimensional plane.
 “We start with a grid or a periodic function in higher-dimensional space,” Cherkaev says.
 “We cut a plane through this space and follow a similar procedure of restricting the periodic function to an irrational 2-D slice.”